 How Much Does an African Safari Cost?

-Safari Costs (Per person per day)
+Safari Costs (USD per person per day)

-The costings table here gives an instant overview of how much the average safari in each country will likely cost, allowing you to quickly choose the destination you can afford.
+The costings table here gives an overview of how much the average safari in each country will likely cost, allowing you to quickly choose the destination you can afford.
 Trips on our platform range from 1 day to 29 days in length.

 Budget